 Acupuncture for Animals

-Acupuncture has evolved from the ancient art of placing needles into particular locations on the body in order to alleviate pain, improve recovery rates and increase resistance to disease.
-It has been practiced by the Chinese and other Eastern cultures for thousands of years and may be used to treat a wide variety of illnesses in people and animals.
+Veterinary acupuncture has evolved from the ancient art of placing needles into particular locations on the body in order to alleviate pain, improve recovery rates and increase resistance to disease.
+It has been practiced by the Chinese and other Eastern cultures for thousands of years and may be used to treat a wide variety of illnesses in both people and animals.

 Acupuncture treatment should always follow an accurate diagnosis of the problem and a full appraisal of all of the treatment options.
 In many cases acupuncture is best used in conjunction with conventional medicine, but in some situations it can be appropriate as a sole treatment.
-This can be especially beneficial if the side effects of traditional medicines are not well tolerated in a patient, as treatment can reduce the patient’s requirements for medications.
+This can be especially beneficial if the side effects of traditional medicines are not well tolerated in a patient, as treatment can, in some cases, reduce the patient’s requirements for medications.

 Treatments are usually weekly for the first 3-4 weeks and the frequency can then usually be decreased as the improvement lasts for longer.
 Owners quickly recognise the signs that indicate a ‘top-up’ treatment is required.
 Occasionally pets are a little stiff or uncomfortable for a day or two after a treatment, this usually only happens after the first one or two treatments and can be easily managed with rest; in a way this is a good sign as it suggests that the animal is likely to respond to acupuncture in the long term.